Services for Online Students

 Visit the Luria Library YouTube Channel to get to know your library and librarians a bit better!

 If you visit campus, you are welcome to use all of the services and resources of the Luria Library.
-We have over 115,000 books, more than 300 print periodical subscriptions and 8 newspaper subscriptions.
-Reference services are available during the library’s open hours, listed on the right.
+We have over 115,000 books, approximately 200 print periodical subscriptions and 8 newspaper subscriptions.
+Reference services are available during the library’s open hours.

-There are many ways to contact your librarians.
-Contact us in any of the ways listed here!
+There are many ways to contact your librarians:

-Use the box on the left of this screen to talk with a librarian.
-This is generally available during our regular library hours.
+Use the chat box on the right of this screen to talk with a librarian.
+Chat is available during our regular library hours.
 You can add us to your buddy list if you use gmail, Yahoo!, or Meebo – our user name is lurialibrary

 Use the comment form.
 Be sure to click Post it Privately after entering question or comment.

-Please chat, email, text or call for an appointment, or stop by the reference desk to talk with a librarian!
+Please chat, email, or call for an appointment, or stop by the Reference & Information desk to talk with a librarian!